thommcgrath/Beacon/docs/core/configsets/index.markdown

 Let's say that you are managing three servers right now.
 The first server is The Island, the second is Ragnarok and the third is Fjordur.
 It is likely that on these maps, you are using similar settings between them, so you may already have considered using one project for all three of them.
 However, you may be thinking that while you have some general similarities in configuration, perhaps The Island was seemingly a bit too easy.
 You may be hesitant to make any changes in fear of making the other maps too difficult, so instead you decide to split your maps between different projects.

 This is where the Config Set comes into play.
-With this feature, you are able to adjust values in a separate "container" that will override whichever values you think are needed and only on the map you want to change them on.
+With this feature, you are able to adjust values in a separate "container" that will override whichever values you think are needed and limit these changes to only on the server you want modified.

-To return to the example, one possible solution could be that you wanted to increase the resistance of wild carnivores so they are more difficult to kill.
+To return to the hypothetical scenario above, one possible solution could be to increase the resistance of wild carnivores so they are more difficult to kill.

 Assuming the project already has all of the servers associated with it, the first step is to create a new Config Set.
 There are a couple of different ways to do this, but the simplest is to click the **Config Set: Base**{:.ui-keyword} pulldown menu mentioned above.